Gilbert Fuentes

 Gilbert Fuentes (born February 21, 2002) is an American professional soccer player who plays as an attacking midfielder.

 Club career

 Youth

-Fuentes began playing for the San Jose Earthquakes academy side in 2016, first with his regular age group in the U15s.
+Fuentes was born in Tracy, California.
+He began playing for the San Jose Earthquakes academy side in 2016, first with his regular age group in the U15s.
 During the 2017-18 academy season, he moved up to the U19 squad and scored three goals in eight appearances.
 Previously, he played for Ballistic United SC.

 In November 2017, TopDrawerSoccer.com listed Fuentes as the fourth best player and top midfielder in the nation for the class of 2020.
 He was only one of five players in the country to be given a five-star ranking by the website.

 San Jose Earthquakes

 San Jose signed Fuentes to a Homegrown contract on January 26, 2018.
 He was the team's third Homegrown signing of 2018, following the signings of teammates JT Marcinkowski and Jacob Akanyirige, and at the time of his signing was the club's youngest ever player and the youngest ever athlete for a Bay Area sports team.

 Borussia Dortmund had competed with San Jose for Fuentes' signature before he signed his Homegrown contract, due in part to the fact that he works with the same agent as Christian Pulisic.

 On May 3, 2021, Fuentes joined USL Championship side Austin Bold on a season-long loan.